2-aminoethylphosphonate—pyruvate transaminase

-Thus, the two substrates of this enzyme are (2-aminoethyl)phosphonate and pyruvate, whereas its two products are 2-phosphonoacetaldehyde and L-alanine.
+2-aminoethylphosphonate—pyruvate transaminase is an enzyme originally characterised from Bacillus cereus that catalyzes a reversible chemical reaction that interconverts 2-aminoethylphosphonic acid and pyruvic acid with phosphonoacetaldehyde and L-alanine.
+It has also been found in Pseudomonas aeruginosa.
+In that case, 2-aminoethylarsonate can replace 2-aminoethylphosphonic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+The enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is (2-aminoethyl)phosphonate:pyruvate aminotransferase.
 Other names in common use include (2-aminoethyl)phosphonate transaminase, (2-aminoethyl)phosphonate aminotransferase, (2-aminoethyl)phosphonic acid aminotransferase, 2-aminoethylphosphonate-pyruvate aminotransferase, 2-aminoethylphosphonate aminotransferase, 2-aminoethylphosphonate transaminase, AEP transaminase, and AEPT.
 This enzyme participates in aminophosphonate metabolism.
-It employs one cofactor, pyridoxal phosphate.
+It uses pyridoxal phosphate and the stereochemistry of the interaction between 2-aminoethylphosphonic acid and that cofactor has been determined.